Salinatore/uni-basic-python-database/README.txt

 ## Getting Started

-Assuming you have [uv](https://docs.astral.sh/uv/) installed, you can run the following command to install the dependencies:
+Assuming you have [uv](https://docs.astral.sh/uv/) installed, you can run the following command to install all the dependencies:

 ```bash
 uv sync
 ```

-Before running the application, make sure to set up your database configuration file in model/config.py and create the database from seed.sql.
+Before running the application, make sure to set up your database configuration file in model/config.py.
-You need to provide your database credentials in the `model/config.py` file.
-The database connection string should be formatted as follows:
+As an example, you can use the following configuration:

 ```python
 from urllib.parse import quote_plus